to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 On October 22, 2010, after the PG&E explosion, I contacted CPUC Safety Director, Richard Clark, and Executive Director, Paul Clanon, requesting a meeting to discuss problems at the CPUC that they may not be aware of.

 On November 2, 2010, the State Police showed up at my front door.
 The Officers told me that the Judge was worried I was going to harm her.
-I have had no contact with the Judge in over six years, except for two emails three years earlier (October 2007, letting her know that her refusal to follow the Rule of Law led to more phone problems.
+I had no contact with the Judge in over six years, except for two emails three years earlier (October 2007, letting her know that her refusal to follow the Rule of Law led to more phone problems.

-The only contact I have had with the CPUC since the PG&E pipeline explosion was with Richard Clark's Office and Paul Clanon's office.
+The only contact I had with the CPUC since the PG&E pipeline explosion was with Richard Clark's Office and Paul Clanon's office.

 The officers told me they read the emails I sent to Clark and Clanon, and that there was nothing illegal or threatening.
 This provides evidence that Clark and Clanon are trying to intimidate people who have evidence of fraud committed by the CPUC.
 The California Highway Patrol, the Corrupt Judge, and the Police Report